 Do you want to help others make informed choices about where they live and the care they receive?

-Volunteer to be a Long-term Care Ombudsman Associate!
+Volunteer to be a Long-Term Care Ombudsman Representative!

 Volunteers make regular visits, observe conditions and engage residents in conversation to learn about problems or concerns consumers may have regarding care and services.
 In nursing homes and assisted living facilities, volunteers observe conditions and care and inform residents about their rights.
 For consumers who choose to receive care in their own homes, volunteers talk to consumers about their caregivers and services they receive.

-complete our online application or call 1-800-282-1206 today.
+To become a volunteer Ombudsman representative, complete the application to the right or call the state office at 1-800-282-1206 today.
 Your application will be forwarded to the regional Ombudsman program serving your community.
 We will equip you with free certification training.